rukai/DPedal/readme.md

 ## Project status

 An extension is being worked on to provide many additional buttons to the DPedal, but the basic dpad design is functional.
-The main branch is no longer functional as development occurs but you can refer back to the known good: <https://github.com/rukai/DPedal/tree/V1>

 ## Flash precompiled firmware